nalanraj/cypress-pet-clinic/README.md

 After each execution the test report will be generated
 - HTML report in cypress/reports/
 - Video of the test run in cypress/videos

+## File structure
+- cypress/integration/addFindOwner.feature
+        We define our test scenario in this feature file
+- cypress/support/step_definitions/addFindOwner.js
+        Step definition for each step we define in the scenario
+- cypress/support/pageObjects/AddOwnerPage.js
+        Page objects for Add Owner
+- cypress/support/pageObjects/FindOwnersPage.js
+        Page objects for Find Owner